tthecoder15/T2A2-API-Webserver/README.md

 * GET
 * /contacts
-* Required header: authorised JWT, user must be a parent or admin
+* Required header: authorised JWT, user must be a parent, teacher or admin
 * Required body: None
 * Successful response: [{contact_attributes: values}], 200 - if the user is a parent, a list containing all contacts with a user_id value matching the JWT id, if the user is an admin, all registered contacts are returned
 * Unsuccessful responses: